Wayne Besen

-Wayne Besen is an American LGBT rights advocate.
+Wayne Besen (born 1970) is an American journalist and LGBTQ rights advocate.
 He is a former investigative journalist for WABI-TV, a former spokesman for the Human Rights Campaign, and the founder of Truth Wins Out.
 Besen came out to his parents before starting his Truth Wins Out Organization.
+He hosted a radio talk show and is a former columnist.

 After coming out to his parents, they bought him an ex-gay DVD that could supposedly hypnotize people and turn them straight.
 It was that and the invitation by President George W. Bush of ex-gay leader Alan Chambers to the White House that led him to start the Truth Wins Out organization.
+He wrote the books Lies with a Straight Face: Exposing the Cranks and Cons Inside the Ex-Gay industry and 'Anything but Straight: Unmasking the Scandals and Lies Behind the Ex-Gay Myth' and a collection of his columns has been published titled Bashing Back: Wayne Besen on GLBT People.

-Besen has interviewed hundreds of former and current "ex-gays", and is an outspoken critic of organizations such as Homosexuals Anonymous.
+Besen has interviewed hundreds of former and current "ex-gays", and is an outspoken critic of conversion therapy organizations such as Homosexuals Anonymous.

-Early life and Education
+Early life and education

-Born into a non-religious, liberal Jewish family, Besen attended Kaiser High School in Honolulu, HI.
+Born into a non-religious, liberal Jewish family, Besen attended Kaiser High School in Honolulu, Hawaii.
 After high school, Besen studied at the University of Florida, where he graduated with a Bachelor of Science degree in broadcast journalism in 1993.
 While in Florida, Besen helped co-found his first non-profit organization in 1992.
 Named the Sons & Daughters of America (SDA), the group headed a public awareness campaign focused around gay and lesbian injustices.